 ATC - Advanced College of Languages and Training Canada

-© Ali Shenassa.
+© Alex Shenassa.
 Permission is granted to individual teachers to make copies of the article below for classroom teaching.

 How to create great wrap-ups for the ESL lessons you teach?
 Here are 5 tips!

 Perhaps you’ve experienced abrupt endings firsthand – a movie that had no conclusion, a story that seemed to reach a climax and then left you hanging, or a meal that was taken away from your table before you had the chance to sink your fork into that last juicy morsel.
 Such situations leave us with a vague feeling of dissatisfaction, a sensation that a piece of life didn’t reach its natural maturation, the notion that our experience of the creative work was unfairly aborted.
 So the conclusion or “wrap-up” is essential if we are to fully process the creative experience; the conclusion completes the entire circuit starting from the introduction all the way to the very end, allowing us to wrap up and digest the novel moments sandwiched in between.

 Yet it is true that the wrap-up of an ESL lesson is often the part that is the least planned by teachers, and may become the shortfall of an otherwise flawless lesson.
 So the question remains - how do we create great wrap-ups for the ESL lessons we teach?
 Here are 5 useful tips:

 Like a good trial lawyer who presents the jury with a concluding summary on the last day of the trial, driving home the important points, an effective teacher reinforces the key points of the lesson during the wrap-up.
 To make your review interactive and exciting, ask questions about the key points rather than present a boring summary, and encourage student participation.
 After a challenging session, students usually appreciate the added comprehensiveness a good review brings to the lesson.
 Your review can be as warm and comforting as an engaging story told around the campfire after a full day of strenuous activity.